Niche Keyword Research for Small Businesses [Free Tools]

 Get inspired by keywords from other countries but don’t go after so called “false friends”.

-Use Free Tools from Google and Beyond
+Use free tools from Google and beyond

 With Google dominating the search market almost everywhere in the world (notable exceptions are China, Russia and… that’s about it).